 In 1977, the U.S. extended fisheries jurisdiction to 200 nautical miles offshore.
 Yellowtail rockfish off Oregon and Washington were an important target of the expanding fishery during this time.
 In the 1980s and 1990s, a directed midwater trawl fishery developed that targeted yellowtail rockfish, among several other rockfish species.
 New technology extended fishing operations into previously unfished areas and enabled vessels to follow widow rockfish concentrations throughout the year (Demory 1987; Quirollo 1987).
-As a midwater species, it was also commonly caught as bycatch in the hake fishery.
+As a midwater species, it has also commonly been caught as bycatch in the hake fishery.

 Canary and widow rockfish, two common co-occurring species (Tagart 1988; Rogers and Pikitch 1992) were both declared overfished during the West Coast groundfish collapse around 2000.
-This substantially altered fishing opportunities for yellowtail.
+This substantially altered fishing opportunities for yellowtail rockfish.
 In order to achieve the necessary reduction in the catch of canary rockfish, widow rockfish, and other overfished species, stringent management measures were adopted that limited harvest of yellowtail rockfish.

-Canary and widow rockfish were declared rebuilt in 2015 (Hicks and Wetzel 2015; Thorson and Wetzel 2015), and commercial and recreational yellowtail catch increased substantially beginning when those assessments were first used for harvest specifications in 2017.
+Canary and widow rockfish were declared rebuilt in 2015 (Hicks and Wetzel 2015; Thorson and Wetzel 2015), and commercial and recreational yellowtail rockfish catch increased substantially beginning when those assessments were first used for harvest specifications in 2017.
+Today, the rebounding midwater trawl fishery for rockfish and the recreational groundfish fishery are dependent on yellowtail rockfish as a target species.
+However, the shoreside and at-sea hake sectors also encounter yellowtail rockfish, and are dependent on allocations of it in the event of "disaster tows" that inadvertently encounter large schools of yellowtail rockfish.

 1.4.
-Management History
+Management history